RavanH/jetpack-module-control/README.md

-## Jetpack Module Control
+## Module Control for Jetpack

 [Jetpack](https://wordpress.org/plugins/jetpack/) adds powerful features... but sometimes we don't want them all.
 This WordPress plugin will allow you to blacklist / remove individual Jetpack modules.
 It can also prevent auto-activation of any Jetpack modules.

-For more information, check out [Jetpack Module Control on WordPress.org](https://wordpress.org/plugins/jetpack-module-control/).
+For more information, check out [Module Control for Jetpack on WordPress.org](https://wordpress.org/plugins/jetpack-module-control/).

 ## Contributors